Sermon Notes

 Introduction

-• The root of pride
+• The woman's worship v Simon's pride

 Conclusion